 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

 is inflammation of the liver caused by hepatitis B virus (HBV) infection.
 The infection is called acute when a person first becomes infected.
 The infection becomes chronic when a person has symptoms for 6 months or longer.
-Chronic hepatitis B is less common in children than in adults.

 Common symptoms include the following:

 - Jaundice (yellow skin or eyes), itchy skin, or skin rash

 - Pain in the right upper side of your abdomen

 - You have a sudden, severe headache and head pressure.